Mature Masculine

 • Cynicism: Lost wonder.
 Doesn't believe in miracles.

 He controls everyone but connects with no one.
-You can't love what you manipulate.
-You can't be intimate with someone you're gaming.
+We can't love what we manipulate.
+We can't be intimate with someone we're gaming.

 People become patterns.
 Conversations become tactics.
 Love becomes leverage.
 He's surrounded by puppets and wonders why he feels empty.